Copper Bay Window Roofs & Covers

 (how is it from the front of the window back to the wall) length

 (from end to end where the window meets the wall), and height.
 A

-word about height: often the height of the bay window cover is
+word about height: often the height of the copper box window roof is

 merely a matter of personal taste, but other times there may be

 architectural obstacles to height, such as a second story window

 or balcony or projections in the masonry.
 Make sure you are aware of this and check to make sure

 you have enoigh clear space room for your copper bay window roofs.